MoPatel30/SmartPy-XTZ-Hackathon-Gaming-Project/README.md

 # Game Title: Betting Against the Odds

 Two users verse each other to guess seven randomly generated numbers between 0-100.
 The closest guess for each of the seven numbers wins that round for that specific number, and the user with the most won rounds (closest to majority of the seven numbers) wins the game.
 If users end up with the same amount of wins, a tiebreaker round occurs.
-Users must include their XTZ public address and must agree upon an amount being wagered in order to participate.

-The winner gets the pot!
+The winner gets the choice to engrave their victory on the blockchain forever!

 Good Luck and choose wisely!